 Foods on the Go

-1. Don't let any perishable food stay at or near room temperature for more than 2 hours.
+- Don't let perishable foods stay at room temperature for more than 2 hours.

-5. A full cooler stays cool longer, so pack in bulky items first (like casseroles) and fill in the space with fruit or beverages.
+- A full cooler stays cold longer, so pack bulky items first (like casseroles) and fill in extra space with fruits or beverages.

 Laughing all the way

 Traffic, long lines, and airport delays can take a toll on holiday cheer.
 Here are a few ideas to keep the family entertained.

 - Wrap small novelty items and give them out every hour of your journey.

 - Sing Christmas carols (this is better for car trips than airplane flights!).